-From week 2 we will begin a 1 year reading plan which will take us through the whole bible chronologically.
+From week 2 we will begin a 1 year reading plan which will take us through the whole bible chronologically, reading every day, about 3 to 5 chapters per day (about 15min).
 You can print this Reading Plan with Study Tools and read from your bible or you can listen to someone reading for you on Daily Audio Bible or read/listen in any language at Bible.com (YouVersion).

 Study What We Read

-At the beginning of each book, in our reading plan, we will go through an overview of the book.
+At the beginning of each book, in our reading plan, we will go through an overview of the book and undertake as many, or as few, studies as we wish.
 Here are some suggestions:

 Please contact Ivan Santos if you have questions and are interested in joining this study.

 A JOURNAL OF THE ROAD TO EMMAUS

 Have a look at the notes we have made so far in our journey through the Bible looking for Jesus.
 A Journal of the road to Emmaus.

 Throughout the year between the reading and book overview studies we may have capacity for more, if so, here are some suggestions (this section will keep growing):

 Would you like to bring your children along this journey with you?
 I encourage you to do that.
 Here is a recommendation: